-Additional information relating to the Corporation may be found on the System for Electronic Document Analysis and Retrieval ("SEDAR") of the Canadian Securities Administrators at www.sedar.com.
+Additional information relating to the Corporation may be found on SEDAR at www.sedar.com.
 Financial information regarding the Corporation is provided in the Corporation's comparative financial statements and management's discussion and analysis for its most recently completed financial year.
-Securityholders of the Corporation may contact the Corporation at scross@winv.ca to request copies of the Corporation's financial statements and management's discussion and analysis.
+Securityholders of the Corporation may contact the Corporation at secoss@winv.ca to request copies of the Corporation's financial statements and management's discussion and analysis.